dojo/docs/dojo/registerModulePath.rst

    // module paths can be overridden, e.g. dojo.registerModulePath("lib.css", "../../css/");
-   // module "lib" is generally unchanged, but "lib.css"
+   // module "lib" is unchanged except that "lib.css"
-   // now refers to "/somepath/css"
+   // now refers to "/somepath/css/"

    // we can set an absolute path by prefixing it with "/" or "http:" dojo.registerModulePath("aoldojo", "http://o.aolcdn.com/dojo/1.2.3/dojo/");